Modulating suction-side production system. Often imitated, but nothing else even comes close.

 If a cave-in covers the suction inlet the bypass valve will open further to assure that adequate water is available to maintain system flow.
 If the cave-in does not stall the cutter the operator can leave the suction in the material and let the CONVAC adjust the solids to water ratio and maintain uninterrupted production.
 If the cutter is stalled the ladder need only be raised as required to unstall the cutter.

-In addition to the vacuum setpoint, the CONVAC control box also has a setpoint for low system velocity.
+In addition to the vacuum setpoint, CONVAC also has a setpoint for low system velocity.
 If the system velocity drops below the setpoint the bypass valve will open until the system velocity rises.
 The low system velocity setpoint is a fail-safe feature to prevent pipeline plugging if the system becomes overloaded.

 The CONVAC system takes the drudgery and stress out of dredge operation by continuously monitoring and maintaining the desired vacuum.
 Even the most attentive and caring operator cannot duplicate the relentless control of the CONVAC.
 The CONVAC system will pay for itself by increasing production and preventing pipeline plugging.
 Profits will rise when CONVAC controls the rate of solids intake.